dgis/emu48android/ReadMe.txt

 - Add a true fullscreen mode under the status bar and the bottom buttons
 - Improve the access to the menu
 - Change the logo following the template

+BUILD

+Emu48 for Android is built with Android Studio 3.3 (2019).
+And to generate a installable APK file with a real Android device, it MUST be signed.

+Either use Android Studio:
+* In menu "Build"
+* Select "Generate Signed Bundle / APK..."
+* Select "APK", then "Next"
+* "Create new..." (or use an existing key store file)
+* Enter "Key store password", "Key alias" and "Key password", then "Next"
+* Select a "Destination folder:"
+* Select the "Build Variants:" "release"
+* Select the "Signature Versions:" "V1" (V1 only)
+* Finish

+Or in the command line, build the signed APK:
+* In the root folder, create a keystore.jks file with:
+** keytool -genkey -keystore ./keystore.jks -keyalg RSA -validity 9125 -alias key0
+** keytool -genkeypair -v -keystore ./keystore.jks -keyalg RSA -validity 9125 -alias key0
+* create the file ./keystore.properties , with the following properties: storeFile=../keystore.jks
+    storePassword=myPassword
+    keyAlias=key0
+    keyPassword=myPassword
+* gradlew build
+* The APK should be in the folder app/build/outputs/apk/release

+Then, you should be able to use this fresh APK file with an Android device.